-The internet has accelerated the pace of self-directed investing, and has also made researching companies much easier than it was 20, 10 or even 5 years ago.
+The internet has accelerated the pace of self-directed investing, and has also made researching companies and buying stocks in Canada much easier than it was 20, 10 or even 5 years ago.

 However, this can be a benefit and also a burden when it comes to analyzing stocks, particularly those who pay a dividend and have a more complex business model.

 Well, the availability of information today has made it so “blanket analysis” as I like to call it, or better known as analysis that really doesn’t require much effort at all, is misleading investors.

 This is more prominent in dividend paying companies, as most are told to look for specific payout ratios and if they exceed a particular threshold to avoid them at all costs.